lmiller1990/vuejs-book/chapter-4-slideshow-app-with-test-driven-development.md

 })
 ```

 We want to test that a `slides` prop is passed.
 Lastly, we mount the component using the lifecycle hook `$mount`.
-This is called automatically in the main application, when Vue detects custom component markup, such as `<SlideThumbnailContainer />`, however in a unit test, we need to do it manually.
+This is called automatically in the main application, when Vue detects custom component markup, such as `<SlideThumbnailContainer />`, however in a unit test to trigger rendering, so we need to do it manually.

 `vm.$mount()`